ansys/pyansys-heart/README.rst

 -------

 PyAnsys Heart is licensed under the MIT license.
 Please refer to the `LICENSE` file for more information.
-PyAnsys-Heart makes no commercial claim over any Ansys products whatsoever.
+PyAnsys Heart makes no commercial claim over any Ansys products whatsoever.
 This library extends the functionality of the listed Ansys products by adding a Python interface without changing the core behavior or licensing of the original products.
 This library requires legally licensed copies of the involved Ansys products.